 In the bottom of a large frying pan, heat a thin layer of vegetable oil.
 Working in batches, fry the mashed potato pancakes 3 to 5 minutes per side, or until golden brown and crispy.
 Serve while hot and fluffy!

-Store any leftover savory mashed potato pancake in an airtight container in the fridge for 2-4 days.
-Remember to take into account how long your leftover mashed potatoes were already in the refrigerator!
+- Store: Store any leftover mashed potato pancakes in an airtight container in the fridge for 2-4 days.

 More Potato Recipes